 If you’re not sure which features are important to you, be sure to consult with a knowledgeable salesperson before making your purchase.

-Efficiency matters with a PSU
+Efficiency matters with your PSU!

 When it comes to power supplies, efficiency is important.
 That’s because a power supply that’s more efficient uses less energy, which can save you money on your electric bill.